John Henry Haynes: Work in Nippur

 In 1884, Haynes's affiliation with the Archaeological Institute of America led him to become a part of the Wolfe expedition, a reconnaissance expedition to choose the site for what would become the Babylon Expedition Fund's first trip to the Near East.
 In October 1884, Haynes, together with his former partner John Sitlington Sterrett, William Hayes Ward, and Daniel Z. Noorian assembled in Mersin.
 From there, they traveled through Iraq, visiting Mardin, Mosul, and Erbil before stopping in Baghdad.
 The group returned in 1885 through Syria, continuing to probe sites in what was southern Mesopotamia before landing in Palmyra.
 Haynes continued to photograph while on this expedition, and Cornell University now possesses what they believe is the most complete collection of Haynes's Wolfe Expedition photographs.

 In 1887, Haynes was appointed as the business manager and photographer for the University of Pennsylvania-affiliated dig at Nippur.
 During the first excavation season, he was accompanied by John Punnett Peters, who led the expedition, Perez Hastings Field, an architect, Daniel Noorian, who had worked with Haynes on the Wolfe Expedition, and two Assyriologists named Frank Harper and Herman V. Hilprecht.
 The first campaign ended in April 1889, mere months after the group arrived in Nippur, due to conflicts with local tribesman as well as clashes between Hilprecht and Peters.

 In January 1890, Haynes returned to Nippur with Peters and Noorian, this time remaining for five months.
 Following this campaign, he returned to the site alone, acting as the director and for three years.
 In early 1899, Haynes returned to Nippur for one final season accompanied by his wife, Cassandra Artella Smith, and two young architects, Clarence S. Fisher and H. Valentine Geere.
-During this time Haynes also served as the first American consul to Baghdad from 1889-92.
+During this time Haynes also served as the first American consul to Baghdad from 1889 to 1892.

 While in Nippur Haynes discovered somewhere around 17,000 cuneiform tablets dating from around 1749-1712 BCE, a collection which constitutes most of what we know of Sumerian Literature.
 This discovery, however, is often credited to Hilprecht, one of the original Assyriologists on the dig, who claimed to have "rescued" the site from Haynes's alleged incompetence.